Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Comparing Mitigation Strategies

-Overall performance ($precision@500$) was similar for models selected from all three strategies over time (Fig. 3A) and recall disparities between white and black individuals were consistently and significantly improved by the adjustments (Fig. 3B).
-Without accounting for equity, recall for white individuals was 40-100\% higher than black individuals in the chosen models, while both fairness enhancing strategies yielded a ratio near one (parity) for these two subgroups.
-The results for disparities between hispanic and white individuals (Fig. 3C) are broadly consistent, but show significantly more variation, likely due to the relatively small size of this group in the population (about 11\% of each cohort), and appear particularly acute with the composite model approach.
+Overall performance (precision at top 500) was similar for models selected from all three strategies over time (Fig. 3a) and recall disparities between white and Black individuals were consistently and significantly improved by the adjustments (Fig. 3b).
+Without accounting for equity or fairness, recall for white individuals was 40-100\% higher than Black individuals in the chosen models, while both fairness enhancing strategies yielded a ratio near one (parity) for these two subgroups.
+The results for disparities between Hispanic and white individuals (Fig. 3c) are broadly consistent, but show significantly more variation, which appears to be particularly acute with the composite model approach.
+We hypothesized that this variability might arise in part from an interaction between the relatively small size of this group in the population (about 11\% of each cohort) and process by which the composite model is created: while the model selection process for the single model approach makes use of the full top $k$ set of individuals selected for intervention, the composite approach performs model selection on each group separately, which may be less robust as the groups become smaller.

-Because this variability could reflect the small size of the hispanic sub-group in the list selected for intervention, we sought to explore the sensitivity of our results to changes in top $k$ list size.
-In practice, each policy problem comes with a specific value of $k$ determined by the resource constraints of the organization taking action.
-Fig. 4A-C shows the fairness and accuracy metrics for each strategy at different levels of program resource availability ($k$).
-Consistent with the findings above, Fig. 4C shows essentially identical $precision@k$ performance across all selection strategies, both bias-mitigated and unmitigated, and over all values of $k$ explored.
-Across all $k$, the fairness improving strategy choosing a single model consistently showed improvement in disparity metrics for both black (Fig. 4A) and hispanic (Fig. 4B) individuals, regardless of whether disparities were adjusted for before or after model evaluation.
-By contrast, the composite strategy was less effective at equalizing recall across race/ethnicity subgroups, particularly at lower list sizes and with the smaller hispanic subgroup.
+To better understand the interaction between the overall top $k$ list size, subgroup sizes, and our results, we performed a series of sensitivity experiments.
+Although in practice, each policy problem comes with a specific value of $k$ determined by the resource constraints of the organization taking action.
+Fig. 4a-c shows the fairness and accuracy metrics for each strategy at different levels of program resource availability ($k$).
+Consistent with the findings above, Fig. 4c shows essentially identical precision at top $k$ performance across all selection strategies, both bias-mitigated and unmitigated, and over all values of $k$ explored.
+Across all $k$, the fairness improving strategy choosing a single model consistently showed improvement in disparity metrics for both Black (Fig. 4a) and Hispanic (Fig. 4b) individuals.
+By contrast, the composite strategy was less effective at equalizing recall across race/ethnicity subgroups, particularly at lower list sizes and with the smaller Hispanic subgroup.